Favorites Tool Window

 To add items to favorites, do one of the following:

-- Right-click an editor tab, and choose Add to Favorites or Add All to Favorites.
+Right-click an editor tab, and select Add to Favorites or Add All to Favorites.

 Depending on the selection, the following behaviors take place: